gboehl/dynare/doc/manual/source/time-series.rst

     to the last observation, then ``ds(d)`` instantiates a new ``dseries`` object containing the subsample defined by ``d``.

     A list of the available methods, by alphabetical order, is given below.
+As in the previous section the in place modifications versions of the methods are postfixed with an underscore.

-    .. dseriesmethod:: A = abs(B)
+    .. dseriesmethod:: A = abs (B)
+                       abs_ (B)

         |br| Overloads the ``abs()`` function for ``dseries``
         objects.
 Returns the absolute value of the variables in